-A User's installation must comply with the relevant Australian Standards as applicable at the time, good electricity industry practice and this Code, including, but not limited to, the quality of supply standards as specified in clause 2.4.
+A User's installation must comply with the relevant Australian Standards as applicable at the time, good electricity industry practice and this Code, including, but not limited to, the power quality standards as specified in clause 2.2.

 All plant ratings shall co-ordinate with the equipment installed on the Western Power power system.